roeinoah/sampleApp/README.md

 8. wait for the jenkins deployment to be ready .

 9. connect to jenkins and configure it with admin user and add docker plugin.

+10. connect Jenkins to github repository to pull the source code and the docker file.

+11. create new item on jenkins and add github as a repository , add build docker image step from the dockerfile we have just pulled from the repository.

+12. post build : sudo docker run sudo docker run --rm -it gos3cve